 - Bubblegloop Swamp, the Trope Namer, in Banjo-Kazooie.
 Its entrance lobby can be seen in the lower left corner of this page's image.
-Tooie features Quagmire and the area outside of Grunty Industries, both industrialized areas full of noxious purple gook inhabited by hungry mutants.
-Additionally, a stock obstacle in many levels was a swampy area which you couldn't enter, lest you be literally chewed up and spat out by a mutant venus flytrap.
-What made the obstacle worse was that by all appearances, he enjoyed your taste-he was just spitting you out so he could bite you again later.
+Banjo-Tooie features Quagmire and the area outside of Grunty Industries, both industrialized areas full of noxious purple gook inhabited by hungry mutants.
+Additionally, a stock obstacle in many levels is a swampy area which you can't enter without using Wading Boots, lest you be literally chewed up and spat out by a mutant Venus flytrap.
+Grunty's Revenge has Bad Magic Bayou.

-- The Donkey Kong Country games had a few examples, like Krem Quay in Donkey Kong Country 2.
+- The Donkey Kong Country games had a few examples, like Krem Quay in Donkey Kong Country 2: Diddy's Kong Quest.

-- Being a long-running video game franchise, Sonic naturally has examples of this.
+- Being a long-running video game franchise, Sonic the Hedgehog naturally has examples of this.

-- Slightly offbeat platformer Vexx had the Neverglades, which combined aspects of a swampy level with a Temple of Doom.
+- Vexx had the Neverglades, which combined aspects of a swampy level with a Temple of Doom.